 Guide

-The problem with sending iCloud Mail from the terminal
+Why iCloud Mail is awkward to send from the terminal

 brew install nylas/nylas-cli/nylas